 Thematic Analysis and Classification services make use of Data Dictionaries that understand Part of Speech, Root Words and Functional Taxonomies of terms.
 For example a hyponym refers to a type.
 A meronym refers to a part.
 A hyponym of a tree is a pine tree or an oak tree (a type of tree), but a meronym of tree is bark or leaf (a part of tree).
 Likewise the dictionary may tag a term as a synonym or antonym.
-This type of functional taxonomy of a terms can make it easy for machines to filter or match on specific types of terms and allows the user to coerce features into a specific category allowing for very detailed and contextual terms or phrases to be associated with a category.
+This type of functional taxonomy of a terms (semantics) can make it easy for machines to filter or match on specific types of terms and allows the user to coerce features into a specific category allowing for very detailed and contextual terms or phrases to be associated with a category.
 Such taxonomies are often created by Data Scientists during the Feature Engineering phase of model training.
-The features can then be used to narrow down a subject or document during search, build knowledge graphs that relate content by very specific, semantic terms or predict terms that should appear in data that needs to fit into a specific category.
+The features can then be used to narrow down a subject or document during search, build knowledge graphs that relate content by very specific, semantic meaning or predict terms that should appear in data that make it fit into a specific category.
 In Cognitive AI parlance we call this Semantic Coercion.
 The ability to inject synonyms, meronyms, antonyms of hyponyms into the model training process, that allows for fine-grained Domain Specific Meaning to emerge during Classification.

 The Future of Thematic Analytics

 The field of data classification, semantic and thematic analysis is an emerging discipline with many practical applications.
 It underpins technologies such as Chat Bots and plays a critical role in Generative AI, allowing GPT engines to match the users prompts to specific texts in a corpus, used to generate responses; thereby creating the critical illusion of subject knowledge.
 Understanding themes and semantics is increasingly important given the enormous amount of text and documents being generated by modern systems.
 Research indicates that about 30% of all documents read by specialists are mis-categorized.
 In some area as high as 40% when industry-specific jargon is used.
 Contextual analysis performed by Cognitive AI can greatly reduce or eliminate the manual effort of document review and categorization, providing more accurate results then a typical human reviewer can.
 Techniques like Semantic Coercion can inject domain-specific information into the model, improving the factual accuracy of information recall.

 Cognitive AI services make use of Thematic Analysis and Classification to discover, organize, and retrieve information based on similar content, unique features, or semantic meaning.
 Data classification can also be used to establish intent or sentiment in a body of text and predict features that are unknown or may appear in the future.
 Classification and Thematic Analysis have broad application in decision support systems, legal due diligence, direct marketing, regulatory compliance or data privacy, insurance fraud detection and medical diagnosis.